Funeral planning trends that may surprise you

 With technology dominating so much of everyday life, it should come as no surprise to learn it’s becoming a staple with death, too.
 Funeral homes announce arrangements on their websites and offer to create memorial videos that show highlights of the deceased’s life.
 Online broadcasts allow loved ones who are far away to virtually attend funeral services.
 Digital sympathy support, such as e-cards, allow people to show compassion to the bereaved easier than before.
 Social memorial websites, such as ForeverMissed.com and Legacy.com, honor the dead with commemorative webpages, and crowdfunding lets friends contribute to the funeral expenses.

 But perhaps the most innovative way to pay tribute to the deceased is with an interactive headstone.
 Some supply a link to a social memorial website by scanning a code with a smartphone.
 Others feature text, video, and audio right on the slab via an interactive display that detects human presence.
+From a slideshow of images to even a novel, if you like, this display can be as personalized as you wish and updated over time, if desired.

 This article may contain links to third party websites, but Great Western Insurance Company is neither responsible nor liable for their content, accuracy, or security.
 Review our Terms and Conditions to learn more.